The leaflet is detailed below, or you can download the 'Predictive testing for a Breast Cancer 1(BRCA1) Gene alteration' leaflet in PDF.

 - What happens if I choose to go ahead and have a test?

 -After you have the opportunity to discuss the positives and negatives of predictive testing, if you wish to have the test you will be asked to read and sign a consent form and a small blood sample will then be taken.

 - Once the blood is taken, the laboratory staff would test the sample to find out whether or not you have inherited the altered gene known in your family.

-IF, FOR SOME REASON YOU, HAVE NOT RECIEVED YOUR RESULTS WITHIN 4-6 WEEKS AS EXPECTED PLEASE CALL THE CLINICAL GENETICS DEPARTMENT ON 0151 802 5008.
+IF, FOR SOME REASON YOU, HAVE NOT RECIEVED YOUR RESULTS WITHIN 4-6 WEEKS AS EXPECTED PLEASE CALL THE LIVERPOOL CENTRE FOR GENOMIC MEDICINE ON 0151 802 5008.
 Please remember to have your G number and W number handy for this call so we can quickly and correctly identify you.

 You can change your mind and decide not to have the test at any time before the result is given.